zachariahchow/unit-2-project/POST-MORTEM.md

 1. What in my process and approach to this project went well that I would repeat next time?

-Wireframing my routes more comprehensively.
+- Wireframing my routes more comprehensively.
 Gives me a good idea of what is needed in the DOM and what needs to be interactive or dynamic (so I know for sure, this is a change to the UI and relies on an AJAX call engaged from the DOM, so a separate view is unnecessary etc.)

-Re: MVC, I had previously built my MVC apps around my controllers, so I would write both my query logic / data manipulation within the controllers itself before refactoring out the model methods etc. This time, I planned what methods my models should have and put everything where it should belonged from the start.
+- I had previously built my MVC apps around my controllers, so I would write both my query logic / data manipulation within the controllers itself before refactoring out the model methods etc. This time, I planned what methods my models should have and put everything where it should belonged from the start.
 This saved some time and also helped clarify my thought process.
 --

 #### Code and Code Design